John Adams: Religious views

-Adams was raised in the Congregational church but it was factionalized.
+According to biographer David McCullough, "Adams was both a devout Christian, and an independent thinker, and he saw no conflict in that."
+He believed that regular church service was beneficial to man's moral sense.
+Adams was raised in the Congregational church.
 In Quincy, the Unitarian faction was dominant and included Adams and his father.
 It was a new force in the colonies and denied the Trinity and the divinity of Jesus Christ.
-It was opposed by the Calvinist faction that was Trinitarian and emphasized Christ as the Savior.
-Finally, in 1825, the Unitarians split off as a separate denomination that included John and Abigail Adams.
+It was opposed by the Calvinist faction.
+In 1825, the Unitarians split off as a separate denomination that included John Adams.

-Adams always felt pressured to live up to his heritage.
-His family was descended from Puritans of the previous century.
-Strict Puritanism had profoundly shaped New England's culture, laws, and traditions.
-By the time of his birth, no one called themselves "Puritans" and all of the old severe practices were gone.
-Adams did praise the historical Puritans as "bearers of freedom, a cause that still had a holy urgency".
+Adams's family was descended from Puritans.
+Strict Puritanism had profoundly shaped New England's culture, laws, and traditions, and Adams praised the historical Puritans as "bearers of freedom, a cause that still had a holy urgency".
 Adams recalled that his parents "held every Species of Libertinage in ...
-Contempt and horror", and detailed "pictures of disgrace, or baseness and of Ruin" resulting from any debauchery.

-The Adams family followed John.
-According to Dr. Sara Georgini: from John Adams through his grandson Charles Francis, the Adams family creed was conventionally Unitarian.
-They believed in a guiding Providence.
-They trusted that human will empowered them to freely accept or reject God’s grace.
-They turned away from miracles and revelation, preferring biblical criticism and lay inquiry to broaden the mind beyond the passive reception of dogma.
-Acknowledging Jesus as a “master workman” and gifted moral teacher, they grew fuzzy about his divinity.
+Contempt and horror".